FAMILY OWNED, MADE IN THE USA 🇺🇸

 RV mattresses should also be cleaned after every trip.
 To clean your mattress, after removing the bedding, vacuum the mattress to pick up any dust and debris that could be lingering on the surface.
 If possible, take the mattress outside of the RV to receive fresh air and UV sunlight, a natural way to eliminate bacteria.
 If not, a hand-held garment steamer can be used on the surface to get rid of germs and dust mites.
 Spot treat any surface stains with a mattress safe cleaner.
 If your mattress needs deodorizing, cover the surface with a light layer of baking soda and let it sit for a few hours before vacuuming it off.
 Make sure your mattress is fully dry before making the bed to prevent mold and mildew from forming.

 Finally, investing in quality bedding will truly make your bed feel like your home on the road.
-Many retailers sell bedding that fit RV-sized mattresses.
+Custom Mattress Makers sells sheets, waterproof mattress protectors, and mattress pads that fit many different RV size mattresses.
 If your preferred sheets do not come in an RV size, elastic sheet clips can help gather the extra fabric and secure the sheet in place.

 To find the perfect mattress for your RV, contact Custom Mattress Makers to create a solution that fits your RV and your sleeping needs.
 Custom Mattress Makers can help create a custom solution for your RV.
 Click HERE to send us an email.